About

 • Gunyah is a timber pole house, designed and built in the early 1980s by a group of friends as a weekend project and holiday house.
 This group still own, manage and maintain the property; and their friends and families continue to enjoy holidays at Gunyah.

-• Gunyah artists-in-residence program acknowledges and pays respect to the Gathang people of the Worimi Nation - the traditional custodians of this land, waters and skies - to their elders past, present and emerging, it is on their ancestral lands that the Gunyah artist-in-residence program is located.
+• Gunyah artists-in-residence program acknowledges and pays respect to the Gathang people of the Worimi Nation: the traditional custodians of this land, waters and skies, and pays respect to their elders past, present and emerging; it is on their ancestral lands that the Gunyah artist-in-residence program is located.

 Gunyah artists-in-residence (AIR) program overview:

-• The program is open to applications from visual artists, writers, curators, composers, musicians, performers, designers, arts administrators, new media artists and other creators.
+• The AIR program is open to applications from visual artists, writers, curators, musicians, performers and other creators.

 • Gunyah AIR program is volunteer based, not for profit venture, aiming to share the unique and beautiful region of Port Stephens.

 • The Gunyah AIR program is run by Kath Fries.
-She was a toddler when Gunyah was first built by her parents and their friends and she continues to visit Gunyah for holidays and retreats.
-Kath is a Sydney based artist and curator, who has participated in a number of artist residency programs in Australia and internationally.
+She was a toddler when Gunyah was first built by her parents, Vivienne & John Fries, and their friends: this group continue to use, own and manage the property.
+Kath is a Sydney based artist and curator, who has participated in many artist-in-residence programs in Australia and internationally.
+She regularly stays at Gunyah for holidays and retreats.

 • Artists are welcome to bring their families and invite friends to stay with them.